 · Describe specific strategies for disclosure for referrals, questions of capacity and 3rd party payers.

 Citation: Smith, D. (2003).
 10 Ways Practitioners Can Avoid Frequent Ethical Pitfalls.
 Boost Your Ethical Know-How with These Practical Tips on Avoiding Common Ethical Quandaries.
 Volume 34, No 1, APA On-Line; AHCPR Archived reports, Put Prevention Into Practice and Minnesota Health Technology Advisory Committee SAMHSA/CSAT Treatment Improvement Protocols 31.
 TIP 31: Screening and Assessing Adolescents for Substance Use Disorders; Chapter 4 –Legal Issues in the Screening And Assessment of Adolescents by Margaret K. Brooks, Esq. and AHCPR Archived reports, Put Prevention Into Practice and Minnesota Health Technology Advisory Committee SAMHSA/CSAT Treatment Improvement Protocols 26 .
 TIP 26: Substance Abuse Among Older Adults – Appendix A – Legal and Ethical Issues by Margaret K. Brooks, Esq.
+Reviewed by TM DiDona, PhD 2018 and found to be current.
+For a full list of current references, please Click Here

 This 3 hour ethics course may meet your state requirements for license renewal.